gtiosclub/Talking-Fingers/README.md

 ### Git Rules
 - Every time you work on the repository, pull from main
-- Before making a pr, pull from main and push to the branch again
 - Make a branch for every issue/task

 ### Figma